ribeirocn/comparison-circuit-over-fq/README.md

-# Faster homomorphic comparison operations for BGV and BFV
+# Faster homomorphic comparison operations for BGV and BFV extended for comparasion with the PSM

-This repository contains the LaTeX and C++ code of the homomorphic pattern matching algorithm from the paper ["Faster homomorphic comparison operations for BGV and BFV"](https://eprint.iacr.org/2021/315) by Ilia Iliashenko and Vincent Zucca.
+This repository contains the C++ code of the homomorphic pattern matching algorithm from the paper ["Faster homomorphic comparison operations for BGV and BFV"](https://eprint.iacr.org/2021/315) by Ilia Iliashenko and Vincent Zucca, extended with the PSM primitive for comparison

 ## Installation guide
-To build the code, install [HElib](https://github.com/homenc/HElib) (>= 2.0.0), go to the `code` folder and run
+To build the code, install [HElib](https://github.com/homenc/HElib) (>= 2.0.0),

+    mkdir build
+    cd build
-    cmake .
+    cmake ../src

-and finally

     make

+The binaries will be available at build/bin

 ## How to use
 ### Integer comparison